 American show line dogs are in general taller and longer in appearance than the European types, with finer bone and narrower bodies and heads.
 They come in a variety of colors and, while the traditional black and tan saddle pattern is most common, solid blacks, bi-colors, sables, and solid whites are not unusual.
 Their pigment is usually lighter than in the European dogs, with light tan, cream and silver being far more common than the rich tan and red found in the German show lines and Working lines.
 Titled dogs will carry the letters “CH” before their registered name, indicating the dog is a conformation show champion.

 In temperament, these dogs are almost universally softer, more laid back, and lower drive and energy than the dogs from the European lines.
-Responsible breeders focus on temperament as well as looks and there are many stable, sound American line dogs out there that are suitable for family companions.
-But unfortunately many show line breeders are not responsible and all they care about is the physical look of the dog.
-They will breed dogs with severe temperament faults and health problems, if it possesses the characteristic look that wins in the show ring.
+Responsible breeders focus on temperament as well as looks and there are many stable, sound American line dogs out there that are suitable for family companions or for participation in some performance events.
+But unfortunately there are many show line breeders that care only about the physical look of the dog and who will breed dogs with severe temperament faults and health problems so long as those dogs possess the characteristic look that wins in the show ring.
 Those who don't test their dogs beyond conformation, and ignore the more important factors of health and temperament, should certainly be avoided.
 Without thorough testing of health and temperament, faults in both can and will appear in the line at some point.

 Dogs from this bloodline can make very nice family pets, and those from lines that are also performance titled can often do well in activities such as obedience, tracking, agility and AKC style herding.
 But as a rule they do not have the hardness, drive and strength of character to make them suitable for schutzhund, personal protection or law enforcement.
 While some few do participate and do well in these areas, they are the exceptions that prove the rule.
 The ability to excel in these fields is not a focal point of their breeding, nor has it been for many generations, and as a result most of these qualities have been lost in these lines.